Santagata/Select_Test/README.md

 When viewing MEME results click on the "p-value" column to bring all of the statistically significant sites to the top of the list.

+OPTIONAL TESTS

+1) SOWHAT program for automating the SOWH test (Church et al., 2015) to evaluate likelihood differences between habitat-constrained topologies for individual gene trees and phylogenomic-based species tree.
+Essentially the likelihood difference between the Best-Habitat-Constrained-Tree and the Best-Species-Tree provide a metric by which one may quantify the degree to which particular genes have characters that agree with Habitiat versus Species Relationship groupings.
+This test is based on RAxML and although RAxML can use either phylip or fasta alignments, it may be better to use phylip formats.

+The sowhat program automates the SOWH phylogenetic topology test, which uses parametric bootstrapping to evaluate alternative tree topologies.
+It can be downloaded here (https://github.com/josephryan/SOWHAT).
+The process can be computationally intensive so I suggest running it on a subset of genes found significant by the other selection tests.
+A sample command line is shown below.

+sowhat --constraint=Habitat_Tree.tre --aln=ALignment --name=Gene_Name --dir=Directory_Name --raxml_model=PROTGAMMAGTR --treetwo=Unrooted_Best_Species_Tree.tre